AZAMPAY-LTD/AzamPayWooCommercePlugin/README.txt

 * **AzamPay Checkout API** is fully supported.

 == Upgrade Notice ==

+= 1.1.0 =
+* This version adds support for Checkout Blocks in WooCommerce.
+The plugin has been updated to work with the latest version of WooCommerce.

 = 1.0.5 =
 Removed "Pay with other MNO" button.
 All payment options are displayed by default.